* Walt taking 2014 and 2018 |

 (More links to previous NFL mock drafts at the bottom of this page)

 Simpson has been phenomenal in 2025, leading the Crimson Tide to some big wins against tough opponents.
-In 2025, Simpson has completed 68 percent of his passes for 2,184 yards with 20 touchdowns and an interception.
+In 2025, Simpson has completed 67 percent of his passes for 2,461 yards with 21 touchdowns, an interception, and two rushing touchdowns.
 Simpson has shown some serious arm talent, making some beautiful throws downfield with superb ball placement to beat tight coverage.
 In tight games, Simpson made some great passes to lead his team to wins over Georgia and Missouri.
 Simpson is accurate, smart, has a strong arm, and throws with timing and anticipation.
 Simpson has shown superb ball security this season as well, with excellent decision-making.
-If Simpson stays consistent, he could be a high first-round pick in the 2026 or 2027 NFL Draft.

 Click links to see the Saints' picks across all rounds:

-Mendoza has completed 72 percent of his passes for 2,124 yards with 25 touchdowns and four interceptions.
+Mendoza has completed 71 percent of his passes for 2,342 yards with 26 touchdowns and five interceptions.
 He has two rushing touchdowns as well.
 The 6-foot-5, 225-pounder has a quality arm, reads the field well, makes good decisions, and has dangerous pocket passing ability.
 Mendoza played well for Cal in 2024.
 He completed 69 percent of his passes for 3,004 yards with 16 touchdowns and six interceptions.
 Mendoza has good size, and it will be interesting to see how he develops at Indiana.

 Click links to see the Jets' picks across all rounds: